-You can enjoy their original pearl milk tea at one of their many branches in Taichung (and throughout the country).
-KKday offers a voucher to their Dadun 19th Street branch.
-But if you can, then I suggest trying it at the original shop on Siwei Street.
+You can enjoy their original pearl milk tea at one of their many branches in Taichung (and throughout the country), but if you can, then I suggest trying it at the original shop on Siwei Street.

 3. Fu Din Wang

 Lu rou fan and braised pork knuckle are two of the most beloved Taiwanese dishes.
 They’re similar dishes that involve slow cooking pork for several hours until the meat is fork tender.
 Fu Din Wang specializes in both.

 I came across this restaurant when I was doing research for places to eat in Taichung, and I was sold after reading one article describe it as the place to go to for pork knuckle.
 As you can see below, we had the pork knuckle and lu rou fan, both of which were delicious.

 What We Paid: Around NTD 175 with drinks

 Hot pot, like lu rou fan and beef noodle soup, is a core Taiwanese dish.
 It’s a soup dish containing a variety of raw ingredients which you cook yourself.
 A boiling pot of soup stock is left on your table along with the ingredients which you drop into the pot to cook.

 I did a search for the most recommended hot pot restaurants in Taichung and Ding Wang Hotpot often came up.
 Their spicy hot pot was delicious.

 What We Paid: Around NTD 1,485 for two